-You live with the way you establish a partnership for a long time.
+The way you establish a partnership will have a profound effect on working practices for a long time.
 Those first few exchanges are vitally important; the more time you put into thinking about how to create a respectful relationship between both the individuals and the institutions, the smoother the partnership is likely to go.
-There is no guarantee - changing circumstances will always intervene and a good partnership can turn sour despite the best intentions, while a fractious one can become productive - but usually investing in partnerships in the early stages nearly always pays off later.
+There is no guarantee.
+Changing circumstances will always intervene and a good partnership can turn sour despite the best intentions, while a fractious one can become productive.
+But usually investing in partnerships in the early stages nearly always pays off later.

-5. Grant-making
+6. Grant-making